 - How Does Shopify Shipping Work?
 A Beginner’s Guide to Shopify Shipping

 - Oberlo Review – Super Dropshipping, the Way it Should Be

 The Shopify POS centrally syncs both your in-store and online sales.
 Shopify's hardware integrates with the software to allow the seller to accept payments at extremely low credit card rates.

 The Shopify POS allows you to:

 - Accept partial payments, sell gift cards, split payments, accept credit and debit cards using external card terminals

 - Create a smooth checkout experience: Sellers can create custom receipts, offer discounts, and scan barcodes using a mobile phone.

 - Automate the store management process.
 You can track your employees' performance, create multiple admin accounts, have a breakdown of the daily sales, view the order history, and integrate with accounting tools such as Quickbooks and Xero.

-Its back-office gives you a dynamic approach while managing all demanding tasks.
+Its backend gives you a dynamic approach while managing all tasks.
 Shopify offers a 24/7 dedicated support to all users.
-So scaling your business wouldn't be much of a brainer.

 You also get to make data-backed decisions since Shopify POS puts together all reports from both your physical shop and online store.
 Users can make the most out of the auto-generated inventory forecasts to manage their stock levels and avoid overselling.